DShimmyShammy/2B-superhardproject/README.md

    * + to indicate something added and a...
    * - to indicate something removed, just be careful with your markdown syntax!

-### Version 1.0
+### Version 1.1
-This is our initial release.
-We hope you enjoy it!
+working on improvements and bug fixes

 ## Credits
 * Joe Schmoe